#FemParl IV: Inspiring action from the Middle East to South and Southeast Asia!

 Young female parliamentarians and women leaders from across the Middle East and North Africa (MENA) will gather in Cairo for two days of workshops and discussions focused on communications, women in governance and inclusive economic growth.
 The delegates will then travel to Beirut for another two days that will focus on women’s empowerment and gender equality, as well as women’s role in peace and security.

-After a week in the Middle East and North Africa, #FemParl returns to Delhi to empower women leaders from across South Asia to challenge social norms, overcome traditional barriers and influence decision makers in business and politics.
+After a week in the Middle East and North Africa, #FemParl returns to Delhi to empower women leaders from across South and Southeast Asia to challenge social norms, overcome traditional barriers and influence decision makers in business and politics.

 In many countries across the Middle East and North Africa, including Egypt, Algeria, Tunisia, Jordan and Morocco, the current percentages of female representation in parliament are the highest in their histories.
 Although there is a long tradition of women’s movements in many countries in the MENA region, there has been a greater focus on women’s empowerment and political engagement in recent years.
 All across the region, we are seeing the emergence of a new generation of young, dynamic female leaders taking a greater role in the political sphere. #FemParl MENA aims to strengthen and build on the existing skills of participants to actively contribute to and lead inclusive political decision-making and policy development at the national, regional and international levels.

-Women in South Asia face strict patriarchal values and social norms.
+Women in South and Southeast Asia face strict patriarchal values and social norms.
 A widely held preference for sons means that discriminatory practices begin even before birth.
 They affect every aspect of a girl’s future from education to health to marriage and beyond.